 Something that has been controversial (and to some extent still is) within the mental health community is whether addiction is a disease or a choice.
 There has been a wealth of research over recent years that has really pointed in the direction that addiction is an actual disease.
-I have been wanting to write about this for a while, and something happened recently that makes this feel like an apt time to do so.

-A few weeks ago the United States surgeon general publicly asserted his position that addiction is a disease and not a moral failing.
+Three years ago the United States surgeon general publicly asserted his position that addiction is a disease and not a moral failing.

 We know now that addiction is a disease because it makes actual physical changes in the brain that make addicts prone to addictive behaviors.
 Much like how someone with diabetes cannot simply choose to not need insulin, an addict cannot simply choose to stop being an addict without having negative, often terrible, side effects.
-The diabetic can follow a strict regimen of diet, exercise, and medication and experience a significant reduction in symptoms.
+The diabetic can follow a strict regimen of medication, exercise, and diet, and experience a significant reduction in symptoms.
 Similarly, the addict can do things to better his/her condition but cannot simply make their addiction disappear at will.
-If you’ve ever known an addict you might have thought “why can’t he/she just stop?”
+If you’ve ever known an addict you might have thought “why can’t they just stop?”
 This is why.

 Addiction hijacks the brain’s natural hierarchy of needs.
 We are wired to value/prioritize things that are more important to our survival over things that are not.
 In this way, eating is much more important to the brain than say watching a movie, for example.
 So naturally, when deprived of both movie watching and food, the brain will urge us to eat, but not so much to go see a movie.
 Addiction takes over this hierarchy and places the substance of abuse above all else.
 This results in a situation, much like breathing, in that you can choose to hold your breath for a long time, but eventually your brain will implore you to breath, and you will give in.
 This is how a person in the throws of addiction experiences cravings.